Salmon, Peas and Asparagus with Pasta in Lemon Cream Sauce

-Here’s a new recipe that’s just bursting with flavor, brilliant hues of green and vivid pops of red and orange.
-It’s our fresh Salmon, Peas and Asparagus with Pasta in Lemon Cream Sauce !
+Here’s a new recipe that’s just bursting with flavor, brilliant hues of green and vivid pops of red and orange: Fresh Salmon, Peas and Asparagus with Pasta in Lemon Cream Sauce !
 This main dish salad is loaded with peas and asparagus alongside buttery salmon filets . . . it almost sounds too healthy!
-Gorgeous meets healthy in a one-dish complete meal!
+Gorgeous meets healthy in a one-dish meal!

 One downfall about this recipe, well, it’s not really a bad thing, is that I munch on it while making it.
 Am I the only one who secretly does that while cooking?
-Popping the creamy and cheesy sauced-pasta in our mouths while putting it all together is irresistible.
-I’m not great at packing creative lunches to take to work, but when we have leftovers from something like this, an awesome lunch is in store to take to the office!
+Popping the creamy and cheesy-sauced pasta in my mouth while putting it all together is irresistible.
+I’m not great at packing creative lunches to take to work.
+But when there are leftovers from something like this, an awesome lunch is in store to take to the office!

 We just love sweet baby spring peas and fresh asparagus.
 They’re just so packed with flavor and healthy goodness with their anti-inflammatory and antioxidant benefits!
 Some of our favorite ways to enjoy these emerald jewels are Farfalle With Asparagus, Peas And Pancetta In Cream Sauce and Tortellini Alla Panna With Prosciutto And Peas

 Doesn’t this just make you think of spring or summer?
 And yet this can be prepared any time of year.

 Bake salmon at 350 F degrees for about 40 minutes . . . we like our fish medium-well done, nothing rare or soft inside.
 We enjoy sushi and ahi tuna, but this is better when thoroughly cooked.
 You want a nice flakiness of texture on your fork, not something soft and mushy.